-For state registration of its termination, the legal entity must submit to the registration authority the following documents:
+For state registration of its termination, the legal entity must submit to the Ministry of Justice of the Kyrgyz Republic or its territorial subdivisions the following documents:

-- The standard application form for termination of registration; - ii.
-The decision of the authorized body of the legal entity or the court to liquidate the legal entity and to elect (appoint) the liquidation committee (liquidator): - iii.
-The certificate of state registration (re-registration) of a legal entity; - iv.
+- i.
+The standard application form for termination of registration; - ii.
+The decision of the authorized body of the legal entity or the court to liquidate the legal entity and to elect (appoint) the liquidation committee (liquidator); - iii.
+The certificate of state registration (reregistration) of a legal entity; - iv.
 The certificate of no outstanding social security liabilities; - v.
 The certificate of no outstanding tax liabilities; - vi.
 The certificate of surrender of seals and stamps to the internal affairs authority; - vii.
 The decision of the authorized body of the legal entity to approve the liquidation balance sheet; - viii.
-The certificate of repositioning the documents of the liquidated legal entity with the Kyrgyz Archives Agency; - ix.
-The proof of payment of the registration fee.
+The certificate of repositioning the documents of the liquidated legal entity with the state archive fund ;